django-oscar/django-oscar-api/README.rst

 ------------------------

 When needed, the functionality of the rest api can be overridden.
-The entry point for customization is ``commerceconnect.app:Application``.
+The entry point for customization is ``oscarapi.app:Application``.
 In your own app, you can extend this class, and override some of the urls to direct them to your own views.
-You can subclass any of the views in commerceconnect, or just write your own from scratch.
+You can subclass any of the views in oscarapi, or just write your own from scratch.

-So to modify some of the functionality in commerceconnect, do the following:
+So to modify some of the functionality in oscarapi, do the following:

 1. Create a new django app with ``manage.py startapp``
-2. Create a file named app.py and in there extend commerceconnect.app:Application.
+2. Create a file named app.py and in there extend oscarapi.app:Application.
 3. Direct some of the urls to your own (subclassed) views.
-4. Include your own app in INSTALLED_APPS and urls.py instead of commerceconnect.
+4. Include your own app in INSTALLED_APPS and urls.py instead of oscarapi.